Best alternative to a negotiated agreement: Walk-away BATNA

-If the seller doesn’t want to drop the asking price to less than an alternative option, the buyer will walk away and buy the other alternative.
+If the seller does not want to drop the asking price to less than an alternative option, the buyer will walk away and buy the other alternative.
 Professional negotiators and researchers alike regard BATNA, or “walk away” outcome as the primary source of relative power for a negotiator.
 However, relying on alternatives can be risky.
-A party’s relative power in a negotiation is their ability to use resources to influence the circumstances of another, and the role of a BATNA in this regard can range from significant to non-existent.
+A party's relative power in a negotiation is their ability to use resources to influence the circumstances of another, and the role of a BATNA in this regard can range from significant to non-existent.

 Interactive BATNA

 Interactive BATNAs are sought when one or more parties in a negotiation are not cooperating with the other parties.
 There are many types of interactive BATNAs, but the three primary ones are: